AckerlyXu/heima/articles/sql-data-warehouse/sql-data-warehouse-overview-manage-security.md

 When you created the logical server for your database, you specified a "server admin" login with a username and password.
 Using these credentials, you can authenticate to any database on that server as the database owner, or "dbo" through SQL Server Authentication.

-However, as a best practice, your organization’s users should use a different account to authenticate.
+However, as a best practice, your organization's users should use a different account to authenticate.
 This way you can limit the permissions granted to the application and reduce the risks of malicious activity in case your application code is vulnerable to a SQL injection attack.

 To create a SQL Server Authenticated user, connect to the **master** database on your server with your server admin login and create a new server login.
 Additionally, it is a good idea to create a user in the master database for Azure SQL Data Warehouse users.
 Creating a user in master allows a user to login using tools like SSMS without specifying a database name.
 It also allows them to use the object explorer to view all databases on a SQL server.